-Starting at prop and moving to centre is far from the usual rugby trend but Poole-born Amy did just that for the Worthing U15 team.
+Starting at prop and moving to wing is far from the usual rugby trend but Poole-born Amy did just that for the Worthing U15 team.
 Her initial match was in the front row before she quickly found her way into the mid-field.
 Amy had previously sampled the game at the age of 11.
-She was educated at Our Lady of Sion Junior and Worthing College where she benefited from the coaching of Ben Coulson before reading Integrated Mechanical and Electrical Engineering at the University of Bath.
+She was educated at Our Lady of Sion Junior and Worthing College before reading Integrated Mechanical and Electrical Engineering at the University of Bath.

 30 points – 6T

 2013 SA, USA(R), C 2017 F, W, It, I

 Last updated: 23 June 2017